Quarantined in the Park Hyatt, Tokyo

 She coughed again.
 At home I’d have my hand on her forehead then a thermometer in her mouth, but at this point I wasn’t about to take her temperature.
 “Have a coke,” I said.

-John was feeling feverish.
-“Must be jet lag,” I said.
-I was dizzy-tired, and I had a scratchy, maybe sore throat.
+I was feeling dizzy-tired, and I had a scratchy, maybe sore throat.
 But I kept repeating “jet leg” like a mantra.
-We decided to split up.
-John would stay with Carmine at the hotel.
 We needed someone on the outside working to get us out if need be.
 Because what if they tested us and each of us came down with flu—one after the other?
 In a research hospital we’d fall like dominos.
 I flashed forward to one month from now, after losing fifteen pounds, nothing but fish tea and bonsai fruit encased in gelatin.

 An hour went by.
 Nothing happened.
 Did we dare leave?
 Was our door shuttered, swathed in red tape?